 During the normal MDA home visits in these selected villages, the LAKANA team will ask if a child has been ill in the preceding 14 days, with fever with respiratory symptoms (acute respiratory infection, ARI), fever without respiratory symptoms (proxy for malaria), diarrhea, or any other symtoms.
-These questions will be asked about each under-five-year-old child in the household, so the data can be tabulated separately for infants who have reveiced the study drug intervention and older children who have not.
+These questions will be asked about each 4-14 month old infants and children, i.e. those who were eligible to receive the study drug intervention at an earlier MDA round.